agrass/route-tracker/README.md

     '/get1': 4

 ```
- **you need to be careful with the key numbe (track_id) you use to identify the route, if you already selected one number for that route, you can't change it if you already used on production.**
+ **you need to be careful with the key number (track_id), used to identify the route.
+If you already selected one number for that route, you can't change it on production or you will get wrong data.**

 ### Create migration
 You need to create a new migration for your user model to add an integer to storage the respective route level, to check which route already visited.
 For example: